 The amendment reflects a number of significant improvements in technology.
 First, more courts are now equipped to receive filings by electronic means, and indeed, some courts encourage or require that certain documents be filed by electronic means.
 Second, the technology has advanced to the state where such filings could be sent from, and received at, locations outside the courthouse.
 Third, electronic media can now provide improved quality of transmission and security measures.
-In short, in a particular case, using electronic media to transmit a document might be just as reliable and efficient as using a facsimile.
-The term "electronic" is used to provide some flexi-
+In short, in a particular case, using electronic media to transmit a document might be just as reliable and efficient as using a facsimile reliable and efficient as using a facsimile.